vantage6/gitbook-docs/usage/running-analyses/node.md

 Here, we assume that you have a Python session with an authenticated Client object, as created in [authentication](authentication.md).

-A node is assocated with both a collaboration and an organization see [Concepts](../preliminaries.md#concepts).
+A node is assocated with both a collaboration and an organization (see [Concepts](../preliminaries.md#concepts)).
 You will need to find the collaboration and organization id's for the node you want to register:

 ```python
 client.organization.list(fields=['id', 'name'])